camunda/camunda-docs-manual/content/reference/rest/external-task/get.md

   <tr>
     <td>workerId</td>
     <td>String</td>
-    <td>The id of the worker that posesses or posessed the most recent lock.</td>
+    <td>The id of the worker that possesses or possessed the most recent lock.</td>
   </tr>
   <tr>
     <td>priority</td>